Skip to content

 Two wire transfers totaling $3.36M

-The finance director processed two separate wire transfers to the fraudulent bank account in April 2024.
-The scam wasn't discovered until after both payments cleared.
+The finance director processed two separate wire transfers to the fraudulent account in April 2024.
+The scam was not discovered until after both payments cleared.

-Recovery efforts clawed back $742,000, but $2.6 million in public school funds was permanently lost.
-For a rural Tennessee district, that's devastating.
+Recovery efforts clawed back $742,000. $2.6 million in public school funds was permanently lost.
+For a rural Tennessee district, that is devastating to the 2024-2025 budget.

 85%